agmsb/cv/README.md

 # agmsb-cv

-Anthony Bushong is a Senior Developer Relations Engineer at Google focused on cloud infrastructure.
+Anthony Bushong is a Senior AI Platform Engineer at Google focused on large language models for cloud.

 ## Table of Contents